iPad Program FAQ's

 A. While on campus, the student iPads will be filtered exactly like our current computers are.
 Remember that no Internet filtering is 100% effective.
 The filtering software will, at times, filter sites that it shouldn't and fail to filter sites that it should.
 However, for the most part, it does help cut down on students browsing inappropriate Internet sites.

 A. If an iPad is broken, the student must bring the iPad to the Learning Resource Center for inspection.
 If it is lost, the student will need to complete a written report which must be signed by a parent.
 Accidental damage, malfunction, and loss are covered as described in the iPad Use Agreement (deductibles will apply and will range from $150 for repair to $500 for loss).
 Maintenance will cover any defects in the iPad per the agreement.
 This coverage includes the iPad battery, but will not cover damage caused by misuse.
-The school will be providing cases and screen protectors to help protect the iPad.
+The school will be providing cases with screen protectors to help protect the iPad.
 Replacement cases are available at cost if needed.
-A new screen protector will be issued annually at no cost.

 Q. Am I required to have Internet access at home for the iPad program?